rnapoles/ecommerce-impl/README.md

 # ecommerce-impl
-An e-commerce implementation in diferent programming languages and techs
+A simple e-commerce implementation in diferent programming languages and techs.
+Using a Clean Architecture.

 ### Data model